gaphor/gaphor.github.io/_usps/03-beginner-pro.md

 icon: project-diagram
 ---

-Wherther you're a casual modeler (e.g. to document a project) and Model Driven Development expert, Gaphor got you covered.
+Whether you're a casual modeler documenting a project or a Model Driven Development expert, Gaphor has got you covered.